This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- You will be taken to the room where your surgery will be done.
-Medicine called anesthesia will be given to keep you asleep and free from pain during the surgery.
-An incision will be made in your chest.
+- An incision will be made in your chest.
 The ribcage will be cut or spread apart so your caregiver can reach your heart.
 Your caregiver may safely slow your heartbeat to attach the graft.
 Your heart may be connected to a bypass machine.
 This machine pumps blood to your body and keeps blood out of your heart during surgery.

 - A separate incision will be made to remove the graft.
 The graft is a piece of healthy blood vessel taken from somewhere else in your body, such as your leg.
 The graft vessel will be sewn to your artery above and below the block.
 This allows blood to flow around the blocked area to your heart muscle.
 After surgery, the blood will be allowed to flow through your heart.
 The incision where the graft came from will be closed with stitches and covered with bandages.
 Your chest incision will be closed.
 A bandage will cover your incisions to keep the area clean and dry to prevent infection.